BeautyFades/PaintItBlack/README.md

 ## Installing on a QlikSense Enterprise server
 1. Download this repository, open the config.js file and switch environments from 'DEV' to 'PRD'.
 2. Import the [Consumer Sales](https://demos.qlik.com/qliksense/ConsumerGoodsSales) and [Insurance Claims](https://demos.qlik.com/qliksense/InsuranceClaims) applications to the server.
-3. Again in config.js, under the devQvfNames configuration, put the Consumer Sales and Insurance Claims application IDs as they are in your server.
+3. Again in config.js, under the prdQvfNames configuration, put the Consumer Sales and Insurance Claims application IDs as they are in your server.
 4. Import the mashup to your server via the QMC.
 5. Open the mashup via Dev-Hub or via your server's URL, with path _yourserver.xxx/extensions/PaintItBlack/index.html_